 - Always remember that they are just people.
 Even if they wrote an article cited by 3000 people, when they ask the hotel staff which way to the restroom they are no different than you or me.
 Strike up a conversation about research, sports, weather, you name it– people, especially academics, like to talk!

 Finally, partake in all of the “scheduled fun”.
 Yes I know, “scheduled fun” is kind of like an oxymoron but it is an important part of conferences.
 One annual conference I attend schedules an annual “house party” (that sometimes is in the conference room) and the conference I went to in Ireland schedules “karaoke nights”.
-Getting down on the dance floor and ruining ballads at the mike are some of my favorite things to do but I never thought I would enjoy doing it with my mentors or scholars who I admire or scholars who are twice, maybe three times my age.
+Getting down on the dance floor and ruining ballads at the mike are some of my favorite things to do but I never thought I would enjoy doing it with my mentors or scholars who I admire or very senior scholars.
 However, seeing that person who laid the framework for your dissertation make a complete fool of themselves has the power to break down all walls and open a space to really connect like old friends.

 I think these three tips go hand-in-hand.
 Even if you can give Whitney Houston a run for her money on karaoke, if you deliver a less than par presentation the faculty still might not want you as a colleague.
 However, if your presentation is impressive, you talk about research over lunch, and can still have fun over drinks… you are in for the win!
 Now I can’t really assure that you will find a job if you do these things, but I can assure you that you will come home feeling like you learned a lot, meet great people, and had a blast 🙂